-The default app from DJI provides advanced flight controls, fine-tuned camera control and, if nothing else, a live stream from the camera on the drone.
+The default app from DJI provides advanced flight controls, fine-tuned camera control and, if nothing else, a live video stream from the camera on the drone.
 This sounds all straightforward to me, but I wonder, are there any other apps out there that can interact with my favorite drone?
-Of course there are, let’s take a quick look at a few DJI GO 4 app alternatives to fly the Mavic Pro and Spark.
+Of course there are, let’s take a quick look at a few DJI GO 4 app alternatives to fly DJI drones since the Phantom 4 and Mavic Pro.

 Please keep in mind that the DJI GO 4 app is the only app that properly and fully supports the ability to version check and update your drone and remote control from DJI.
 These alternative apps are designed to provide a new flight experience, not to replace DJI’s software entirely.